diante0x7/diante0x7.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am Diante Jackson, a first-year student at the University of Houston, pursuing a double major B.S. in Computer Science and Political Science!
-I am extremely passionate about information security, whether it be Penetration Testing, Malware/C2 Development, Security Operations or DevOps!
+I am extremely passionate about Information Security, whether it be Penetration Testing, Malware/C2 Development, Security Operations or DevOps!
 I also have a shrewd understanding of intelligence analysis and collection, whether it be OSINT, FININT, or VISINT.
 I obtained my CompTIA PenTest+ CE in 2021 and I'm currently pursuing both the Splunk Certified Defense Analyst and CompTIA CASP+ certifications.

 What do I do?
 ======